dabzse/dabzse.github.io/README.md

 # !IMPORTANT
 ---

-## this is an old version of my "portfolio" / "CV"
+## this is almost up-to-date of my "portfolio" / "CV"
 ---
-## will be updated, hopefully in April, and will be translated too
+## updated: June 21, 2022

+### and will be translated to Enlish too, just have to find time for it...
 ---